');

 About Champaign, IL

-Champaign is a mid-sized city in Illinois with a population of 88,822 residents.
-The median household income is $57,544 per year, which is near the national average.
-The median age in Champaign is 27.1 years.
+Champaign is a mid-sized city located in Illinois with a population of 88,822 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,544 per year, which is 23% below the national median of $75,149.
+The median age of 27.1 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Champaign Ranks in Illinois